OFFICE OF THE FSM NATIONAL PUBLIC AUDITOR

 and consider requiring the executives to reimburse Telecomm for any charges the Board

-finds to be inappropriate.
 The audit revealed weaknesses in Telecomm's internal control processes and provides

 specific recommendations to strengthen control to minimize the likelihood in the future

-that cards would be used to make unauthorized purchases.
 Telecomm's executive management generally agreed with the audit findings and

 recommendations, and management's written response is included as an appendix to the